cg-dot/oai-reverse-proxy/docs/huggingface.md

 ### 6. Share the link
 - The Service Info section below should show the URL for your server.
 You can share this with anyone to safely give them access to your OpenAI API key.
 - Your friend doesn't need any OpenAI API key of their own, they just need your link.

+# Optional

+## Updating the server

+You can just restart your server to have it pull the latest version of the code from GitHub.

+## Customizing the server

+The server will be started with some default configuration, but you can override it by adding a `.env` file to your space.
+You can use Huggingface's web editor to create a new `.env` file alongside your Dockerfile.

+See [.env.example](.env.example) for a list of available configuration options, which include rate limiting, request filtering, logging, and more.

+After creating your `.env` file, Huggingface will restart your server automatically.

+## Restricting access to the server

-- However, if you want to protect access to the server, you can add another secret called `PROXY_KEY`.
+If you want to restrict access to the server, you can set a `PROXY_KEY` secret.
 This key will need to be passed in the Authentication header of every request to the server, just like an OpenAI API key.

+Add this using the same method as the OPENAI_KEY secret above.
+Don't add this to your `.env` file because that file is public and anyone can see it.